Rodwanbagdadi/Rodwanbagdadi/README.md

-# Hello World, I'm Rodwan, a passionate AI Engineer👋🏻:
+# Hello World!, I'm Rodwan, a passionate AI Engineer👋🏻:
 🔭 currently working on a Fake News Detection website<br> 🎓 studying Mechatronics Engineering at the German Jordanian University